kubesphere/website/content/en/docs/access-control-and-account-management/external-authentication/use-an-ldap-service.md

    {{< notice note >}}

-   This is not required in the next release.
+   If you are using KubeSphere 3.2.1, skip this step.

    {{</ notice >}}

-6. Go to the KubeSphere login page and enter the username and password of an LDAP user to log in.
+7. Go to the KubeSphere login page and enter the username and password of an LDAP user to log in.

    {{< notice note >}}